Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Framework

 \subsection{Setup of the problem and main result}

 Let $\mathbb{T}$ be either $\NN$ or $\RR_+$ depending on if we work in discrete or continuous time.
 Let $\LLL=\ZZ\times\mathbb{T}$, the set of space-time points.
-We want to study the asymptotic behavior of a particle moving randomly in a dynamic random environment on $\ZZ$.
-More precisely, we want to have an asymptotic speed for this particle.
-In order to do this, it is very useful to couple particles starting at different space-time points in $\LLL.$
+We want to study the asymptotic behavior of a random walk moving randomly in a dynamic random environment on $\ZZ$.
+More precisely, we want to have an asymptotic speed for this random walk.
+In order to do this, it is very useful to couple random walks starting at different space-time points in $\LLL.$

-Let $S$ be a countable space.
-We denote by $\PP$ the probability measure defined on a probability space where all of the random variables we introduce below are defined.